 "Oh good grief!"
 I exclaim.

-"Well, they have gotten used to my coming since I separated from Bertha and Nancy died," Primo says.
+"Well, they have gotten used to my coming since I separated from Isabel and Nancy died," Primo says.

 "You are married now," I say.
 "Things are different."